Aergo Trading Down 7.5% Over Last Week (AERGO)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

 Aergo launched on November 22nd, 2018.
 Aergo’s total supply is 500,000,000 tokens and its circulating supply is 435,000,000 tokens.
-The official message board for Aergo is medium.com/aergo.
+The Reddit community for Aergo is https://reddit.com/r/aergo_official and the currency’s Github account can be viewed here.
 Aergo’s official Twitter account is @aergo_io and its Facebook page is accessible here.
-The Reddit community for Aergo is https://reddit.com/r/aergo_official and the currency’s Github account can be viewed here.
 Aergo’s official website is www.aergo.io.
+Aergo’s official message board is medium.com/aergo.

-It is usually not possible to buy alternative cryptocurrencies such as Aergo directly using U.S. dollars.
-Investors seeking to acquire Aergo should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Aergo using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Aergo directly using US dollars.
+Investors seeking to acquire Aergo should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Aergo using one of the aforementioned exchanges.

 Receive News & Updates for Aergo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Aergo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.